rvinnie/rvinnie/README.md

 🌱 I'm interested in backend programming and algorithms
 ⚡ I'm a student of School 21 (École 42)
-🎯 I’m currently learning C# / .NET
+🎯 I’m currently learning Golang
-🥅 2022 Goals: Learn more about backend
+🥅 2023 Goals: Learn more about backend

 ### Connect with me:
 [![Telegram contact][telegram_badge]][telegram_link]